AlexPanoni/Olist_Ecommerce_Analysis/README.md

 ---

+## 📝 Full Analytical Report (PDF)

+- `Report/Olist_Report.pdf`

+I put together a complete write-up of this project — the kind of report I'd actually present to stakeholders.
+It walks through the entire analysis, from initial data exploration to final recommendations.

+The report presents:

+- A structured exploratory data analysis covering orders, revenue, customers, sellers, logistics, and reviews

+- Deep dives into delivery performance, shipping costs, customer satisfaction, and retention

+- Geographic and category breakdowns showing where the business is strong and where it's struggling

+- Clear, data-driven business interpretations, showing where the business is strong and where it's struggling

+- A final set of actionable recommendations

+- Documentation of the dashboard and how to use it

+It isn't a technical document focused on code — it's focused on insights, how they were generated, and what they mean for the business.
+If you want the full story and methodology used in this project, check out the PDF in the repo.

+---

 ## 🔍 Key Insights

+- **Retention is low**
+  - Nearly all customers buy once; repeat buyers are only **3%**

 - **Delivery punctuality is the strongest driver of customer satisfaction**
   - On-time delivery avg rating ≈ **4.21**
   - Late delivery avg rating ≈ **2.55**

 - **Sales are highly concentrated**
   - Top 10% of sellers handle **~68% of all orders**

+- **Event-driven demand surges**
+  - Massive spike during **Black Friday**, indicating event-aware capacity planning is crucial

 - **Text analysis shows the most common customer complaints relate to:**
   - Product not arriving